 Tamatea’s son, Tamakōpiri, and grandson, Tūwhakaperei, moved from Poverty Bay to the northern Rangitīkei.
 After about seven generations another descendant, Whitikaupeka, also arrived.
 Their descendants – Ngāti Tamakōpiri and Ngāti Whitikaupeka – expelled the earlier inhabitants, Ngāti Hotu, from inland Pātea.
 Ngāti Tamakōpiri occupy the lands west and Ngāti Whitikaupeka the lands east of the Moawhango River.
 The far north-east became the home of Ngāti Hinemanu and Ngāti Paki.
 These tribes are descended from Tamatea through Hinemanu, a high-born Ngāti Kahungunu woman, and her husband, Tautahi.

 Ngāti Hauiti take their name from Hauiti, a descendant of Tamatea-pōkaiwhenua.
 They moved into the central Rangitīkei valley, where they built several pā and settlements, mostly around Ōhingaiti.
-Conflict with Ngāti Apa was commonplace, but hostilities ceased in the early 1800s when a marriage was arranged between Rua Kau of Ngāti Hauiti and Kāwana Hunia of Ngāti Apa.
+Conflict with Ngāti Apa was commonplace, but hostilities ceased in the early 1800s after a marriage was arranged between Rua Kau of Ngāti Hauiti and Kāwana Hunia of Ngāti Apa.
 In the mid-1800s the main body of Ngāti Hauiti migrated to Te Hou Hou kāinga (settlement) at Rātā, which became their stronghold.

 Ngāti Apa trace their descent from Ruatea, captain of the Kurahaupō canoe.
 They are named after Ruatea’s son, Apa-hāpai-taketake, who lived in the Bay of Plenty.
 His descendants moved south over many generations, spending time in the Taupō, Rotoaira and Waimarino districts before reaching lower Rangitīkei.
 During their migrations they intermarried with people from the Whanganui hapū of Ngā Wairiki.
 In the 19th century Ngāti Apa emerged as a distinct tribe.
 Their traditional lands lie between the Mangawhero, Whangaehu, Turakina and Rangitīkei rivers.

 In 1831 Joe Rowe, a dealer in preserved Māori heads, along with three other Europeans and a black man, encountered a small party of Ngāti Tūwharetoa at the mouth of the Whanganui River.
 It was the first recorded Māori–European contact in the region.
-Three of the men, including Rowe, were killed, and Rowe’s head was dried and preserved.
+Three of the men were killed, and Rowe’s head was dried and preserved.
 The fourth man was eventually freed.
 For many years traders stayed away, although John Nicol and his Māori wife traded on the river in 1834.

 In May 1840 Edward Jerningham Wakefield bought 40,000 acres (16,200 hectares) for the New Zealand Company from 27 chiefs, in exchange for goods worth £700, including muskets, umbrellas and Jews’ harps.
 Settlers arrived from February 1841.